Celebrate Success at the 2019 Graduation

 Another way to celebrate and share the accomplishments of students and graduates is through the annual Graduate of the Year Contest.
 This year, we had over 200 graduates submit their stories and we narrowed it down to five exceptional finalists.
 The winner of the contest is honored as a Distance Education Accrediting Commission (DEAC) Outstanding Graduate and will be presented with their award on June 1st!

 We’re excited to share that, Victoria Winters, Penn Foster High School graduate, is the 2019 DEAC Outstanding Graduate of the Year and will be recognized at this year’s Penn Foster Commencement Ceremony.
 Here’s how she made it here.

-Family and health issues stopped her from being able to attend a public school.
+Health issues stopped her from being able to attend public school.

-When she was in 9th grade, Victoria took another hit; she was diagnosed with a kidney disease.
+When she was in 9th grade, Victoria was diagnosed with kidney disease.
 Requiring dialysis, she was unable to attend classes regularly and had to drop out before the year was over.
 Because of necessary doctor’s appointments, hospital visits, and other health concerns, Victoria didn’t think she’d have the opportunity to get her diploma.

 A TV commercial introduced her to Penn Foster and gave her hope she could graduate.

 Though sick, Victoria did want to finish her education.
 She had plans but after attempting to earn a GED, which didn’t work out for her, she almost gave up.
 Then as she was watching TV one day she saw a commercial for Penn Foster High School.
 Self-paced, no deadlines, and the ability to study where and when she wanted?
 It seemed too good to be true but she wanted to take the chance.
 How else, she thought, could she get her high school diploma?